yegor256/blog/_posts/2015/nov/2015-11-21-ringelmann-effect-vs-agile.md

 Here is what we did.
 We created two groups with four people in each of them, all non-native English speakers.
-Then, both groups received the same task &mdash; to create as many words as possible using the letters in a single given word.
+Then, both groups received the same task&mdash;to create as many words as possible using the letters in a single given word.
 It's a pretty simple task that just requires some time and creativity.

 The first group worked as a team.
 They had just one piece of paper and one pen to write down the words they found.
 We called them a **co-located** team.

-The second group of four people worked in a **distributed** mode &mdash;
-they had four pieces of paper and four pens.
+The second group of four people worked in a **distributed** mode&mdash;they had four pieces of paper and four pens.
 They didn't communicate with each other and just created words.
 They knew that the best performer would receive a prize (a bar of organic chocolate).